feslima/metacontrol/docsrc/source/gui/sampling_tab.rst

 At each case, *Metacontrol*
 communicates with the Aspen Plus Engine, and collects the results automatically and in real time.
 You can literally see the sampling process in front of you, with the "Sampler Display" panel being updated as the cases run.
+Note that there is a progress bar to show you the overall process.

 .. figure:: ../images/sampling_running.png
    :align: center